MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/siri-shortcuts.md

 - **ApiDefinitions.cs** – A file generated above by Objective Sharpie and added to this project.
 This file's **Build Action** is set to **ObjcBindingApiDefinition**.
-- **StructsAndEnums.cs** – Another file genrated above by Objective
+- **StructsAndEnums.cs** – Another file generated above by Objective
 Sharpie and added to this project.
 This file's **Build Action** is set to **ObjcBindingCoreSource**.
 - A **Native Reference** to **libOrderSoupIntentStaticLib.a**, the static